brysonbest/writemymla/README.md

 ![search screen](public/screenshots/writemymla.png)

 Write My MLA is an application that helps Canadian citizens write their local MLA, MPP, MNA, or MHA.
 The application uses the postal code of the user to search for their representative, and then input the issue that they're experiencing.
-Their experience is sent to the OpenAI api to generate a professional letter that can then be sent on to their local representative.
+Their experience is sent to either the OpenAI api, or a local instance of the GPT4all api to generate a professional letter that can then be sent on to their local representative.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>